-Source: Graduate Administrator also found on Geography website
+Source: Graduate Program Administrator

-Instructions: This will be provided by the Graduate Administrator for your dissertation proposal defense, comprehensive exam, and final dissertation defense and will be sent to you via email the day before your defense.
+Instructions: This will be provided by the Graduate Program Administrator for your thesis proposal defense and final thesis defense and will be sent to you via email the day before your defense.

-Where to submit: Graduate Administrator, who files the form in the student's departmental file.

-When to submit: Within 7 days after each of the three defenses.
+Where to submit: Graduate Program Administrator, who secures the Graduate Coordinator's signature and files the form in the student's Departmental file.
+When to submit: Within 7 days after thesis proposal defense and final defense.

-6. DISSERTATION PROPOSAL ACCEPTANCE FORM
+6. THESIS PROPOSAL ACCEPTANCE FORM

-Source: Graduate Administrator also on Geography website Instructions:
+Source: Graduate Program Administrator Instructions:

-- 1. Reserve a room for the Proposal Defense by emailing a request to Sarah Baker (sbaker81@uga.edu). - 2.
-Email the following information to the Graduate Administrator at least 1.5 weeks prior to the scheduled Dissertation Proposal Defense: (a) dissertation title, (b) committee members names, (c) day, time, and location(s) of Proposal Defense. - 3.
+- 1. Reserve a room for the Proposal Defense by emailing a request to Sarah Baker (sbaker81@uga.edu). - Email the following information to the Graduate Program Administrator at least two weeks prior to the scheduled Thesis Proposal Defense: (a) thesis title, (b) committee members names, (c) day, time, and location(s) of Proposal Defense. - 3.
 After a successful proposal defense, obtain signatures (with dates) from everyone listed on the form.

-Where to submit: Graduate Administrator, who secures the Graduate Coordinator's signature and files the form in the student's departmental file.
+Where to submit: Graduate Program Administrator, who secures the Graduate Coordinator's signature and files the form in the student's Departmental file.
 When to submit: Prior to the beginning of the 3rd semester.

 Recommendation: We recommend that you hold your thesis proposal defense during the 2nd semester in order to facilitate field-based research efforts during Summer Term.
-Note that gaining approval to conduct research with Human Subjects is independent of the dissertation proposal and its defense.
+Note that gaining approval to conduct research with Human Subjects is independent of the thesis proposal and its defense.